Gateway Foundation Caseyville

 Gateway Foundation Caseyville - Caseyville, IL

 Gateway Foundation Caseyville is an addiction treatment center located at 600 West Lincoln Avenue in the 62232 zip code in Caseyville, IL.
 It is operated by a private non-profit organization.
-Gateway Foundation Caseyville provides naltrexone administration and methadone for pain management.
-Some of the treatment approaches used by Gateway Foundation Caseyville include motivational interviewing, motivational incentives and substance use counseling approach.
-Gateway Foundation Caseyville also specializes in detox services and offers residential benzodiazepines detoxification, inpatient heroin detox and cocaine detox.
-Gateway Foundation Caseyville provides residential long term heroin treatment, residential heroin detoxification and short term inpatient heroin rehab.
-It also provides residential heroin abuse treatment and inpatient heroin detox.
+Gateway Foundation Caseyville provides naltrexone administration and buprenorphine for pain management.
+Some of the treatment approaches used by Gateway Foundation Caseyville include relapse prevention treatment, counseling for substance abuse and dialectical behavior therapy.
+Gateway Foundation Caseyville also specializes in detox services and offers inpatient cocaine detoxification, inpatient heroin detox and residential benzodiazepines detox.
+Gateway Foundation Caseyville provides 60 and 90 day inpatient heroin rehab, residential heroin rehab and short-term residential heroin rehab.
+It also provides residential heroin use treatment and inpatient heroin detox.

 Address: 600 West Lincoln Avenue, Caseyville, IL 62232